openstack/glance/doc/source/configuring.rst

 If true, Glance will attempt to create the bucket ``s3_store_bucket`` if it does not exist.

+* ``s3_store_object_buffer_dir=PATH``

+Optional.
+Default: ``the platform's default temporary directory``

+Can only be specified in configuration files.

+`This option is specific to the S3 storage backend.`

+When sending images to S3, what directory should be used to buffer the chunks?
+By default the platform's temporary directory will be used.

 Configuring the RBD Storage Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~